 Bankrate says Americans admit the need to save more as their top priority for not spending as much during the month, and millennials are the top savers.

-Almost half of millennials — 48 percent — say saving is their top reasoning for why they limit their spending, while older adults 62-70 years old say stagnant income is the reason they aren’t spending as much.
+48 percent of millennials say saving is their top reasoning for why they limit their spending.
+Older adults 62-70 years old say stagnant income is the reason they aren’t spending as much.

 Things might not be as rosy as they appear, though, because 22 percent of older millennials say they have too much debt to spend their money on other things throughout the month.
 This isn’t surprising, as mounting student loan debt now totals $1.3 trillion across the nation.